 - Students will only use computers with permission and must abide by the school's Acceptable Use Policy (AUP). - Students will not share logins, usernames, or passwords with anyone.
 Students are responsible for any activity that occurs under their account.
-Students have no expectation of privacy while utilizing the RCSA network, computers, or any device that is attached to it. - Students will not attempt to access websites blocked by district policy, including the use of proxy services, software, or websites.
-If the website is blocked, do not attempt to bypass the block by any means. - Students will not use the network to access material that is profane or obscene (pornography), that advocates illegal acts, or that advocates violence or discrimination towards other people (hate literature).
-Students shall immediately notify a teacher or administrator if inappropriate information is mistakenly accessed or found anywhere on the RCSA network including student shares.
+Students have no expectation of privacy while utilizing the RCSA network, computers, or any device that is attached to it.
+Students must log in with their own username and password and will not re-name themselves when using zoom or any other online platform. - Students will not attempt to access websites blocked by district policy, including the use of proxy services, software, or websites.
+If the website is blocked, do not attempt to bypass the block by any means. - Students will not use the network to access material that is profane or obscene (this does not include pornography please see 3.24), that advocates illegal acts, or that advocates violence or discrimination towards other people (hate literature).
+Students

+- shall immediately notify a teacher or administrator if inappropriate information is mistakenly accessed or found anywhere on the RCSA network including student shares.
 This may protect students against a claim of intentional violation of this policy. - Students will not post personal contact information about themselves or other people.
 Personal contact information includes address, telephone, school address, work address, etc. This information may not be provided to an individual, organization, or company, including websites that solicit personal information.
 Promptly disclose to a teacher any messages received that are inappropriate or make you feel uncomfortable. - The use of the RCSA network or computers is a privilege that may be restricted or removed by school based administration, automated content control systems, or the Office of Information Security. - Students will not make any attempt to bypass a firewall, intrusion detection/prevention system or any security system designed to secure the network.
-Students will not use sniffing (unauthorized monitoring of network traffic/usage) or remote access technology to monitor the network or other user's activity. - Students will not download or store unauthorized music, videos, movies, software, or games on the RCSA network.

-- Students will not use technology for personal gain, profit, or any illegal conduct, such as fraud, copyright infringement, hacking, cheating, or distributing viruses or malware that result in minor disruptions. - Students will not possess published or electronic material that is designed to promote or encourage illegal behavior or that could threaten school safety, or use the Internet or websites at school to encourage illegal behavior, or threaten school safety. - 2.22 Gambling: Any unlawful participation in games (or activities) of chance for money and/or other things of value.

-2.23 Use or possession of Wireless Communication Devices:

-Wireless communication devices may be brought to school, but must be out of sight in your locker and kept in an "off" mode while on the school property during regular school hours.
+Students will not use sniffing (unauthorized monitoring of network traffic/usage) or remote access technology to monitor the network or other user's activity. - Students will not download or store unauthorized music, videos, movies, software, or games on the RCSA network. - Students will not use technology for personal gain, profit, or any illegal conduct, such as fraud, copyright infringement, hacking, cheating, or distributing viruses or malware that result in minor disruptions. - Students will not possess published or electronic material that is designed to promote or encourage illegal behavior or that could threaten school safety, or use the Internet or websites at school to encourage illegal behavior, or threaten school safety. - 2.22 Gambling: Any unlawful participation in games (or activities) of chance for money and/or other things of value. - 2.23 Use or possession of Wireless Communication Devices: Wireless communication devices may be brought to school, but must be out of sight in your locker and kept in an "off" mode while on the school property during regular school hours.
 Use of a wireless communication device may include the imposition of criminal penalties if the device is used in a criminal act.
 (Any student who chooses to bring a wireless communication device to school shall do so at his or her own risk.)